Higher-curvature corrections and the endpoint of black hole evaporation in gravitational effective field theory: Effective Field Theory

 \section{Effective Field Theory}

-In this work, we consider an effective field theory approach to gravity in which higher-curvature terms represent quantum corrections to the classical Einstein-Hilbert action.
-For an overview of gravity as an effective field theory, see e.g. \cite{Donoghue2012Effective, Burgess2004Everyday, Saraswat2017Weak, Ruhdorfer2020Effective}.
+Motivated by the considerations outlined in the previous section, we now formulate the problem within the framework of gravitational effective field theory (EFT).
+In this approach, higher–curvature operators encode the leading quantum corrections to the classical Einstein–Hilbert action.
+The low–energy dynamics are organized as a derivative expansion in powers of curvature, with higher–order terms suppressed by the appropriate ultraviolet scale.
+For reviews of gravity as an effective field theory, see e.g. \cite{Burgess2004Everyday, Donoghue2012Effective, Saraswat2017Weak, Ruhdorfer2020Effective}.

-Since no corrections to the Schwarzschild metric exist in to second order \cite{Calmet2021Entropy, Calmet2018Quantum, Calmet2018VanishingCurvature}, we focus on the lowest order that can yield nontrivial effects — third order terms.
-These provide the first possible deviations from general relativity within the effective field theory framework.
+As discussed in Section \ref{sec:literature}, no corrections to the Schwarzschild metric arise at quadratic order in curvature in vacuum in four dimensions \cite{Calmet2021Entropy, LuPerkinsPopeStelle2015, Calmet2018Quantum, Calmet2018VanishingCurvature}.
+The leading local modifications therefore appear at cubic order in curvature.
+These operators provide the first nontrivial corrections to classical Schwarzschild geometry within the four–dimensional EFT expansion.

+It is important to stress that the EFT treatment is intrinsically perturbative, and its validity requires that the curvature invariants remain small compared to the cutoff scale.
+As a result, the expressions derived below should be interpreted as asymptotic expansions whose breakdown signals the onset of genuinely nonperturbative quantum-gravitational effects.
+In what follows, we therefore treat all derived quantities as asymptotic indicators of qualitative behavior, rather than as controlled predictions arbitrarily close to the Planck scale.

-We now construct the relevant effective field theory action.
+We now summarize the effective field theory action relevant for our analysis.
 We first present the local third-order terms that contribute in vacuum, followed by a brief discussion of nonlocal corrections.
-We then show how the local terms modify the Schwarzschild metric, laying the foundation for the black hole evaporation analysis.
+We then outline how the local terms modify the Schwarzschild metric, which forms the basis for the subsequent thermodynamic analysis.